2024 Gowhar Kuh attack

-The 2024 Gohar Kuh Attack was a terrorist attack against an Iranian police station that killed 10 police officers inside their vehicles, two vehicles were shot at.
+The 2024 Gowhar Kuh attack was a terrorist attack against an Iranian police station that killed 10 police officers inside their vehicles, two vehicles were shot at.

 Background

 At this time the Sistan and Baluchestan insurgency and the Insurgency in Balochistan was taking place between Sunni Baloch groups and the Shia government of the Islamic Republic of Iran and secular organizations such as the Balochistan Liberation Army and other governmental armies including Pakistan's Pakistan Army and China's People's Liberation Army.

 A few months before, in April 2024, there were clashes between the Jaish ul-Adl and Iranian police at the same police station; these killed 5 Iranian police officers.

 Attack

 On October 26, 2024, Jaish ul-Adl militants attacked the police station in Gohar Kuh, in Sistan-Baluchistan Province, about 1200 km southeast of Tehran.
 HalVash, a Baloch advocacy group, reportedly released images of two convoy trucks painted with a green stripe on the side (used to distinguish police trucks from civilian ones) riddled with bullet holes; one of the images included a graphic image of two of the dead police officers inside the vehicle.
 Iranian state media stated that the clash was between the Iranian police and Sunni Muslim militants, though initially, the media only stated it was an attack by what it called "miscreants", in both reports no group was named.